Paul Taunton Matthews

 Paul Taunton Matthews CBE FRS (19 November 1919 – 26 February 1987) was a British theoretical physicist.

 Biography

 Matthews was born in Erode in British India, and was educated at Mill Hill School and Clare College, Cambridge, where he was awarded MA and PhD degrees.
 He was awarded the Adams Prize in 1958, elected to the Royal Society in 1963, and awarded the Rutherford Medal and Prize in 1978.
 He became head of the Physics Department of Imperial College, London and later vice chancellor of the University of Bath.
 He was also awarded an Honorary Degree (Doctor of Science) by the University of Bath in 1983.
 He was also chairman of the Nuclear Physics Board of the Science Research Council.

+He was close friend and mentor of the Abdus Salam, and of Faheem Hussain.

 He died in Cambridge from injuries sustained in a cycling accident.